dhconnelly/dhconnelly.github.io/_posts/2012-03-19-why-i-like-lots-of-languages-and-go-is.md

 the tool, so I don't want to get involved in cross-language firefights.
 Programming is what I love, not language partisanship.

 When Go 1 is launched, maybe give it a try.
-If it doesn't have feature [X] that you badly want, then maybe Go is not for you.
+If it doesn't have feature X that you badly want, then maybe Go is not for you.
 And that's OK too.